daegalus/dart-uuid/README.md

 Not ready for this yet.
 My code is probably inefficient and messy in many areas.
 Though it should be pretty quick.

 ## Release notes
+v0.0.5
+- Added Initial AES for Dart (untested if it actually works/matches other AES encryptors)
+- Use AES cipher to create crypto strong bytes.

 v0.0.4
 - Issue wasn't Math.Random() but a bad reseed by me.
 - Cleaned up for new Pub layout.